hail-is/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 still be looking at gigabytes for a single row.

 A sparse matrix table solves this issue by creating new fields that are 'local'.
-It only stores information that was present in the imported gVCFs.
+It only stores information that was present in the imported GVCFs.
 The :func:`transform_gvcf` does this initial conversion.
 The fields ``GT``, ``AD``, ``PGT``, ``PL``, are converted to their local versions, ``LGT``, ``LAD``, ``LPGT``, ``LPL``, and a ``LA`` (local alleles) array is added.
 The ``LA`` field serves as the map between the ``alleles`` field and the local fields.
 For example (using VCF-like